YassineTalleb/SWaNs/README.md

 The app uses base R graphics and a custom internal XLSX writer for summary exports.

-The included `renv.lock` file is a dependency snapshot for reproducibility.
-It is not required to launch the app, but it helps recreate the tested package versions more consistently.

 ## Run locally

 1. Install the required R packages.